EmmaSteinman/project3/src/userprog/lab2doc.md

 > A4: In Pintos, the kernel separates commands into a executable name
 > and arguments.
 In Unix-like systems, the shell does this
 > separation.
 Identify at least two advantages of the Unix approach.

+At least for us, it was difficult to find a location in the kernel code where we could (at last somewhat) efficiently implement argument parsing in a way that actually worked.
+If we were able to parse the arguments in the shell, this would not be an issue, because the arguments could be separated and saved into an array immediately after they are entered by the user.
+Thus, it would be an advantage on the designer's end simply because it would be easier to implement.
+Also, parsing arguments in the shell might allow users to have more control over how they want their arguments to be interpreted - perhaps they could set specific settings with the shell that allow them to use shortcuts or type different things but get the same result.
+This would not be possible if the kernel parsed the arguments because those settings would have to be programmed beforehand.

 ### SYSTEM CALLS